Thalassery cuisine: Thalassery snacks

 Muttamala, taripola, pazham nirachatu (fried banana filled with grated coconut sugar or jaggery), unnakaya, jaayi pola, chatti pathiri and ari pathiri are other local dishes.

 Porridges such as mutaari kachiyatu (ragi porridge), are popular.

 Muttamala and muttasirka are traditional sweets made using egg, where muttamala is yellow noodle-like made of egg-yolk and muttasirka is white-colored, made of egg whites.
 Typically, muttamala is spread over pieces of muttasirka, and they are further adorned with cherries.

 Unnakkai (ഉന്നക്കായ്) also known as unnakaya, unnakka, kaai ada, and kaai porichathu, is a spindle-shaped sweet dessert made of plantains.
-It is a famous Malabar snack often served at weddings, Iftar parties and other festivities.
+It is a famous snack often served at weddings, Iftar parties and other festivities.

 It is prepared by stuffing plantain with flavored coconut (and optionally with egg) and fried in ghee.

 Chatti pathiri is similar to lasagne where layers of spiced (masala) beef or chicken mixture are placed between layers of egg-dipped pancakes and baked in oven.
 It is especially served in Malabar Muslim weddings and reception parties.

-Thalassery Biryani
+Thalassery biryani

 Thalassery biryani is a rice-based dish blended with spices and chicken.
 As it is the only biryani recipe in Kerala cuisine, it can also be called Kerala biryani.
-Thalassery biryani is the only type of biryani in the whole of Kerala which uses Kaima rice for preparation.
+Thalassery biryani is the only type of biryani in Kerala using Kaima rice.

-Other types of Biriyani which uses the same rice and preparation methods but vary a little bit because of addition of some ingredients are kannur biriyani, malappuram biriyani, ponnani biriyani, kochi kayees biriyani, calicut biriyani, kochi mint biriyani and alapuzha biriyani.
+Other types of biriyani with different ingredients that use the same rice and preparation methods are kannur biriyani, malappuram biriyani, ponnani biriyani, kochi kayees biriyani, calicut biriyani, kochi mint biriyani and alapuzha biriyani.

-The main difference between Thalassery biryani and other biryanis is that it uses only Khaima/Jeerakasala rice—a short-grain, thin rice which is also called biryani rice in Kerala.
+The main difference between Thalassery biryani and other biryanis is that Thalassery biryani uses only khaima/jeerakasala rice—a short-grain, thin rice which is also called biryani rice in Kerala.
 The dish does not use basmati rice.

 Biryani is an exotic dish of Mughal origin, but this variant is an indigenous recipe of Malabar.
 It is a symbol of the cultural amalgamation of Mughal and Malabari cuisines.
 The Mughals brought the cuisine of biryani from Samarkand, and later variations of biryani developed in different parts of India.

 Thalassery biryani may have come to the region because of the influence of the Muslim rulers of Mysore and Arkot.